 Sebastien sighed, rubbing away the wrinkles between his eyebrows, then smiled, finally meeting Damien’s gaze.
 “I’m okay, Damien.
 Really.
 The Raven Queen, she…wasn’t acting maliciously.”

 That seemed implausible to Damien.
 “Can you tell me what she did?”

-Sebastien hesitated, but said slowly, “It wards off divination, with some minor knock-on effects.
+Sebastien hesitated before speaking, and when he did each word was slow and carefully considered.
+“It wards off divination, with some minor knock-on effects.
 I can’t really talk about it, but please believe me, I’m being honest when I say it’s fine.
 If it wasn’t, I wouldn’t be here talking with you right now.”

 “Why would she do something like that to you?”

 “Professor Lacer thinks it didn’t have much to do with me at all.
 She was just trying to get his attention, taking advantage of an unexpected opportunity.
 She…maybe wants to meet with him.”
 Sebastien’s lip quivered, but instead of the tears Damien half expected, Sebastien burst out laughing.
 He was obviously more stressed out about the whole thing than he admitted, if he was breaking into insane laughter.